artur-ciocanu/launch.en/help/quick-start/additional-resources.md

 ---
 # Additional resources

+>**Note**: Adobe Experience Platform Launch is being rebranded as a suite of data collection technologies in Experience Platform.
+These changes will be rolling out across all product documentation in the coming weeks.
+Please refer to the following [document](/help/launch-name-updates.md) for a consolidated reference of the terminology changes.

 The Adobe Experience Platform Launch community is full of talented professionals who share useful tips, tutorials, and tools across the web.
 This is a collection of some of the best things supplied by the community so far.

 ## General Usage